Rhoeo Plants: Low Maintenance house plant with attractive foliage

 Image Source: Mokkie / CC BY-SA (Cropped)

-They are evergreen plants grown for their attractive foliage.
+Rhoeo plants are evergreen plants grown for their attractive foliage.
 The thick fleshy leaves can survive hot conditions.
 They are easy to grow and require very little maintenance.
 They are excellent ground cover for gardens and can grow and spread fast.
-The white coloured flowers are formed at the centre of the rosette of leaves.
+The white-colored flowers are formed at the center of the rosette of leaves.

 Quick Details of Rhoeo Plants